Why Are Storm Drains So Important?

 Stormwater systems serve the purpose of taking runoff and releasing it slowly into natural water catchments or the receiving waters.
 These systems work in tandem with the environment by making use of natural features such as gullies, lakes, and rivers for the channeling and discharging of stormwater.

-1. Reduce Flooding
+1. Storm Drains Reduce Flooding Risk

 Places that experience frequent flooding can reduce the potential for future flooding events and limit the impact through an efficiently designed and maintained stormwater drainage system.